code-cracker/code-cracker/README.md

 ### Start working

-Once it is Ready and agreed on by any one from the core team, just state in a comment that you intend to start working on that item and mention any/all the maintainers (use @code-cracker/owners) so they can tag it correctly and move it on the board.
+Once it is Ready and agreed on by anyone from the core team, just state in a comment that you intend to start working on that item and mention any/all the maintainers (use @code-cracker/owners) so they can tag it correctly and move it on the board.

-If you are not familiar with the way Github works you might want to check the [Github guides](https://guides.github.com/), specially the [Github flow](https://guides.github.com/introduction/flow/) one.
+If you are not familiar with the way Github works you might want to check the [Github guides](https://guides.github.com/), especially the [Github flow](https://guides.github.com/introduction/flow/) one.
 The [GitHub for the Roslyn Team video](http://channel9.msdn.com/Blogs/dotnet/github-for-the-roslyn-team) might help you as well, and it also explains some Git concepts.